Recognising gender on birth certificates and exploring a gender registration process for people born overseas

-The self-identification process will be available from 15 June 2023, and is important to transgender, intersex, nonbinary and takatāpui people.
-This self-identification process will replace the Family Court process for amending sex on birth certificates.
+The self-identification process came into effect on 15 June 2023.
+Self-identification allows people to amend the sex on their New Zealand birth certificate more easily, which is important to transgender, intersex, nonbinary and takatāpui people.
+This process replaces the Family Court process for amending sex on birth certificates, which is no longer available.

-Sex and gender markers other than male and female
+Sex and gender markers other than male and females

 • ‘a non-binary gender’; and